 Finding Value Buying House Near Airports During Sellers Housing Market

-Despite the skyrocketing inflation numbers and increasing mortgage rates, the housing market is strong with homes still appreciating.
-The bidding war on homes is still going around but it is not as bad as it has been last year.
-Many economists and housing scholars are still shaking their heads how the demand for housing has not retracted as expected.
+Despite the skyrocketing inflation numbers and increasing mortgage rates, the housing market is strong, with homes still appreciating.
+The bidding war on homes is ongoing but not as bad as last year.
+Many economists and housing scholars are still shaking their heads at how the demand for housing has not retracted as expected.
 Ethel Matthews, of Gustan Cho Associates and a licensed real estate agent in South Carolina, said the following about the resale value of homes near airports.